 Studio graduates ensure that anything prototyped there is implemented, and integrate what they’ve learned into their day jobs.
 Their experience makes them design ambassadors who spread the practice of experimentation, prototyping, and storytelling across the organization.

-Learn how Zalando pioneered a new innovation studio
+WATCH: Learn how Zalando pioneered a new innovation studio

 Teaching Leaders How to Scale Change